 Go to Property Information section of the city's website

-If in Minneapolis, call 311 (612-673-3000) if calling from outside 612 area code) and ask if they have any open orders for the property in question or a history of any past concerns.
+If in Minneapolis, call 311 (if outside of the 612 area, call 612-673-3000) and ask if they have any open orders for the property in question or a history of any past concerns.

 If in St. Paul, contact 651-226-8989

 Go to Google or the search engine of your choice and enter the actual name of the owner and management and see what information might be revealed, read any articles or reviews to inform yourself.

 Talk to current tenants of the property you are considering.
 Ask what experience they have had, ask if they would rent again or refer a friend to this property, its manager or owner in the future.
 See if your prospective rental property has been reviewed on the Student Senate Off-Campus Housing Survey and read through the reviews.
 (If you would like to take the Student Senate Off Campus Housing survey yourself after your rental experience, you may do so here.)

 Discuss any concerns with the potential landlord before you decide to rent from them.

 Properties, once placed on this list for a year, will remain on the list until they request reinstatement and can demonstrate they have had a 6 month minimum of no unresolved or substantiated complaints with Student Legal Services.

 (The Arrow Apartments has requested reinstatement and is undergoing review currently.